serginc21/alphabacktest/README.md

 ```
 ### Data source ###
-The user has many options to configure the bactkester.
-On the first place, the data can be pulled from Yahoo Finance via [pandas_datareader](https://pandas-datareader.readthedocs.io/en/latest/); or it can be pulled from a local file.
+In the first place, the data can be pulled from Yahoo Finance via [pandas_datareader](https://pandas-datareader.readthedocs.io/en/latest/), or it can be imported from a local file.
 #### **From Yahoo Finance** ####
 In the first case, ```sym``` and ```file_path``` can be left as they are, while the ```ticker``` needs to be filled with the security symbol (according to the symbols Yahoo Finance uses).
 The ```dateformat``` of Yahoo Finance is the default format.
 ```python
     super().__init__(self,ticker="AAPL")

 ```
-Simple, right?

 #### **From a local CSV file** ####
 If it is the second case, the initialization varies a little and ```sym```, ```file_path``` and ```dateformat``` parameters need to be specified, whilst ```ticker``` can be left as it is.
 It is important that the dateformat is specified correctly, otherwise an error will be raised by the datetime module.